johannesbottcher/Notes/README.md

-cheatsheet
+Notes & Cheatsheets
 ==========

-cheatsheet about maths, physics, ...
+Note and cheatsheets about maths, physics, chemistry, ...